SiyaKamboj/FilmFreeway-Web-Scraper/README.md

 ### Future Work!
 - Curently, the information is getting stored in a excel file that the user downloads on their device.
 In the future, I could store the information in a database so it is available for the user at any time (even if the excel file gets lost) and is synced between different users
+- I think I can beautify the spreadsheet a little bit more